polkadot-fellows/RFCs/RFC-0001-Agile Coretime.md

 ## Implementation

-Implementation of this proposal comes in three phases:
+Implementation of this proposal comes in several phases:

 1. Finalise the specifics of implementation; this may be done through a design document or through a well-documented prototype implementation.
 2. Implement the design, including all associated aspects such as unit tests, benchmarks and any support software needed.